Integrate

 3. Direct agents to introspect the agent_auth block of the consuming service's .well-known/oauth-authorization-server.

-4. Accept revocation calls from the user's control plane and POST a logout token to the service's revocation endpoint.
+4. Accept revocation calls from the user's control plane and POST a Security Event Token to the service's events_endpoint.

 Discovering agent auth